Suryanshu2006/lms-project/lms-project/README.md

 # LMS Project

-A full-stack Learning Management System built using Next.js (App Router), MongoDB (Mongoose), Tailwind CSS, and NextAuth.js.
+A full-stack Learning Management System built using Next.js (App Router), MongoDB (Mongoose), and Tailwind CSS.
 This project uses JavaScript only.

 ## Features
-- Authentication with NextAuth.js
+- Authentication: simple placeholder login (no NextAuth)
 - Student and Admin dashboards
 - Course creation, enrollment, and progress tracking
 - Responsive and modular UI